jvanlier/jvanlier.github.io/_posts/2020-05-01-evaluation-keplergl-covid-19-data.md

 permalink:
 math: false
 ---
 I'm a big fan of visualizing how things change over time on maps.
 Previously, this had me plotting ugly maps with matplotlib-based tooling, writing `.jpegs` to a filesystem and combining them to a video or gif with `ffmpeg`.
 Not an entirely pleasant experience.
-When I first realised when Uber's [Kepler.gl](https://kepler.gl/) not only looks great, but has built-in time series support as well, it got me pretty excited!
+When I first realised that Uber's [Kepler.gl](https://kepler.gl/) not only looks great, but has built-in time series support as well, it got me pretty excited!

 I will evaluate Kepler.gl when used with geographic time series data.
 In particular, with the kind of daily data, aggregated per region, that we see a lot during the Covid-19 epidemic.
 The dataset that I'll use was made in a simulation of Covid-19 infections in neighbourhoods around Schiphol in The Netherlands, made earlier in [this post](https://jvlanalytics.nl/covid-19-simulation).